AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Facebook Datasets

-Web scraping can be a technically complex and time-consuming process, as it typically requiring knowledge of programming languages and data processing skills.
-If you lack programming skills or do not have a technical team, you can prefer using pre-made datasets rather than web scraping.
+If you lack programming skills and do not have a technical team, you can prefer using pre-made datasets rather than web scraping.
 Pre-made datasets are an ethical and efficient way to gather Facebook data.
 They can save time and resources by providing access to a large volume of already formatted and cleaned data.

 What is Facebook scraping?